phac-nml/plasmidprofiler-galaxy/docs/galaxy/usage.md

 # Input Data

 PlasmidProfiler pipeline takes as input a set of sequence reads, and the included plasmid databases.
-A very basic dataset can be found at [test-data.tar.gz][].

-The data must first be uploaded to the PlasmidProfiler Galaxy instance before it can be used.
-This can be accomplished by navigating to **Get Data > Upload File** in your web browser.

-![get-data-galaxy][]

-This should bring up a window for uploading files to Galaxy.

-![get-data-window-galaxy][]

-*Note: when selecting the **fastq** files, please make sure the data type is set to **fastqsanger**.
-See [Preparing Sequence Reads](#preparing-sequence-reads).*

 ## Plasmid Databases